 In this work, we strive to present the user with intermediate or partial results quickly and then progressively refine them.
 One aspect we exploit is the spatial resolution of data.
 As a result, we build the proposed system on top of an existing multiresolution data storage and visualization framework.
-The ViSUS Visualization Framework [30,31] enables streaming access to arbitrarily high-resolution imagery through the use of an efficient multiresolution data reordering based on the hierarchical Morton Z-order space-filling curve [29].
+The ViSUS Visualization Framework [30, 31] enables streaming access to arbitrarily high-resolution imagery through the use of an efficient multiresolution data reordering based on the hierarchical Morton Z-order space-filling curve [29].
 As illustrated in Fig. 2, by utilizing a multiresolution data layout, data can be loaded and visualized at coarse resolution, then successively refined as more data is streamed into the system.
 Without loading the full dataset, preliminary results can be rapidly obtained.

-Localized queries are also optimized using the Morton data order, the layout of which naturally favors queries of rectilinear subregions.

-Multiresolution data formats range from simple octrees to more complex or distributed schemes such as [16, 37].
-The proposed DSL and runtime of this work are logically separated from the underlying multiresolution data format used by the system.
-The data format could be replaced by one of these other multiresolution approaches and the work would still retain most of the benefits provided by the proposed DSL.
+Localized queries are also optimized using the Morton data order, the layout of which naturally favors local rectilinear queries.
+The proposed DSL and runtime are logically separated from the underlying multiresolution data format used by the system.
+Multiresolution formats range from simple octree to more complex multiresolution scheme such as [16, 37].
+The data format used in this work could be replaced by one of these other multiresolution approaches and the work would still retain most of the benefits provided by the proposed DSL.
 Details of the multiresolution and data reordering algorithms are outside the scope of this work, and readers are encouraged to explore the references above for more information.
-Similar to other integrated visualization systems (e.g., VisIt or Paraview), the ViSUS framework also includes a set of common visualization algorithms, such as volume rendering and isosurface extraction.
+Similar to other integrated visualization systems (e.g., VisIt or Paraview), the ViSUS framework also includes a set of common visualization algorithms, such as volume rendering and iso-surface extraction.
 The framework is multithreaded and implements a directed acyclic graph, message-based dataflow pipeline such that messages can be "published" by a given node to connected nodes.
 The multithreaded implementation enables visualization and computation tasks to be carried out simultaneously.